Pagan

 The lines written as a number with an exclamation mark (0!) are Percussion Lines.

-The number the instrument identifier, it varies based on the soundfont being used, but soundfonts that adhere to the General MIDI Standard will follow this table:
+The numbers identify the percussion instruments being used.
+It varies based on the soundfont being used, but soundfonts that adhere to the General MIDI Standard will follow this table:

 08Acoustic Bass Drum09Bass Drum 110Side Stick